logyball/rusty-mancala/mancala_rfc.md

 #### SetNick

 This command is passed from client to server to set the client's nickname.
-The server is expected to check against a database of known client's to make sure the intended nickname is globally unique.
+The server is expected to check against a database of known client's names to make sure the intended nickname is globally unique.
 If it is, the client should be informed of their successful name change.
 The server should track a mapping between connected clients and their nicknames.

-The nickname should be passed as a string in the `data` field.
+The desired nickname should be passed as a string in the `data` field.

 ```
 {
-    status:         Status::Ok,
+    status:         Ok,
-    headers:        Headers::Write,
+    headers:        Write,
-    command:        Commands::SetNick,
+    command:        SetNick,
-    game_status:    GameStatus::NotInGame,
+    game_status:    NotInGame,
     data:           "nickname",
     game_state:     empty,
 }